 Plan activation can only be approximated using data on payments.
 As there is a lag between when support is provided and payments made, these statistics are likely to be conservative.
 That is, it is likely that plan activation is faster than presented.
-Further, in-kind supports have been excluded from the calculation, which contributes to the conservative figures.
-Duration to plan activation for initial plans Prior Quarters (Transition Only)
+Further, in-kind supports have been excluded from the calculation, which further contributes to the conservative figures.
 Note: Plans approved after the end of 2017-18 Q3 have been excluded from the charts.
 They are relatively new and it is too early to examine their durations to activation.

-Participant Outcomes Information was collected from 99% of participants who have received their initial plan since 1 July 2016 (baseline outcome measures). - 63% of participants aged 0 to before school are able to make friends outside of family/carers, compared to 61% of participants from school age to 14 - 71% of participants aged 0 to before school are engaged in age appropriate community, cultural or religious activities, compared to 31% 53% for other age groups - 49% of participants from school age to 14 attend school in a mainstream class, compared to 20% of participants aged 15 to 24 - 11% of participants aged 25 and over have a paid job, compared to 10% of participants aged 15 to 24 41% of participants aged 25 and over choose what they do every day, compared to 23% of participants aged 15 to 24 Selected key baseline indicators for participants

-Family/Carers Outcomes The percentage of participants' family/carers:
+Participant Outcomes Page: 16 A chart displays selected key baseline indicators for participants.
+Information was collected from 99% of participants who have received their initial plan since 1 July 2016 (baseline outcome measures). - 63% of participants aged 0 to before school are able to make friends outside of family/carers, compared to 61% of participants from school age to 14 - 71% of participants aged 0 to before school are engaged in age appropriate community, cultural or religious activities, compared to 31% 53% for other age groups - 49% of participants from school age to 14 attend school in a mainstream class, compared to 20% of participants aged 15 to 24 - 11% of participants aged 25 and over have a paid job, compared to 10% of participants aged 15 to 24 - 41% of participants aged 25 and over choose what they do every day, compared to 23% of participants aged 15 to 24 Family/Carers Outcomes Page: 17 A chart displays selected key baseline indicators for family and carers of participants.
+The percentage of participants' family/carers:

-- working in a paid job was highest for participants aged 15 to 24 (55%) - able to advocate for their child/family member was highest for participants aged 15 to 24 (61%) - who have friends and family they can see as often as they like was similar for each age category (47-48%) - who feel in control selecting services was highest for participants aged 15 to 24 (31%) - who support/plan for their family member through life stage transitions was highest for participants aged 0 to 14 (70%) Selected key baseline indicators for families and carers of participants

-Has the NDIS helped?
-Participants
+- working in a paid job was highest for participants aged 15 to 24 (55%) - able to advocate for their child/family member was highest for participants aged 15 to 24 (61%) - who have friends and family they can see as often as they like was similar for each age category (47-48%) - who feel in control selecting services was highest for participants aged 15 to 24 (31%) - who support/plan for their family member through life stage transitions was highest for participants aged 0 to 14 (70%) Has the NDIS helped?
+Participants Page: 18 A chart displays the responses from participants to the question: 'Has the NDIS helped?' split into age categories and life domains.
 Perceptions of whether the NDIS has helped.

 Participants who entered the Scheme between 1 October 2016 and 30 September 2017 and had a plan review approximately one year later were asked questions about whether the NDIS had helped them.
 The percentage responding 'Yes' was highest for the domain of Daily Living for each age group with sufficient data to report.
 The national report includes data on participants who entered the Scheme in 2016-17 Q1 and were asked questions about whether the NDIS had helped them at the end of their second year of the Scheme (as well as at the end of their first year in the Scheme).
 This gives an indication of the effect of the NDIS on participants over a longer period of time.
 As only one quarter of data is available, results by State/Territory are not yet available.
-"Has the NDIS helped?" questions for participants
+Has the NDIS helped?
+Family/Carers Page: 19 A chart displays the responses from family/carers of participants to the question: 'Has the NDIS helped?' split into age categories and life domains.
+Perceptions of whether the NDIS has helped.